 After some final birding around Green Hoose, we will head to the amazing heathlands of the higher-elevation areas of the Iron Range.
 Now this area looks like a Coastal Heathland you expect to find in Tasmania, and seems completely incongruous surrounded by tropical rainforest.
 It appears as though this is a very new habitat here as there are no endemic birds to it, nor does it support heathland groundbirds such as heathwrens, fieldwrens or emu-wrens; still, an amazing place, and one where we search for the White-streaked Honeyeater.
 We then backtrack to Musgrave, giving further time, if needed for specialties around the drier country there.
 On the way we will target the cape race of the Pied Currawong; with its stocky bill, shorter tail and much more laborious flight it seems a prime candidate to be split into a separate species.
 A single night will be spent in Musgrave.

 Day 8: Musgrave to Cairns

 We will travel south from Cairns, making stops for wherever we need the most birds.
-We will head into Lakefield National Park where we visit vast areas of Melalaueca Savanna for Bar-breasted, Yellow and White-throated honeyeaters.
+We will head towards the hotspots near Lakefield National Park where we visit vast areas of Melalaueca Savanna for Bar-breasted, Yellow and White-throated honeyeaters.
 We will also visit a truly impressive floodplain grassland riddled with massive termite mounds. that span as far as the eye can see.
 Here the target birds are Australian Pratincole and Black-breasted Kite with an outside chance of Star Finch.
 The final night will be spent in Cairns.